 Ketone bodies are the brain’s building blocks because they cross the blood-brain barrier.
 Once I saw that connection, it made sense.
 Many mammals, or most, are in ketosis when they are suckling.
 I used to think that the main reason they stopped being in ketosis was because their natural post-weaning diet prevented it.
 But then, coincidentally, brain growth stops.
-In many species, such as rodents, they are not in ketosis after weaning but their brains have grown to full capacity, but human brains continue to grow long past weaning, and human children will stay in ketosis as long as you don’t introduce carbs into the diet.
+In many species, such as rodents, they are not in ketosis after weaning but their brains have grown to full capacity, but human brains continue to grow long past weaning.
+And human children will stay in ketosis as long as you don’t introduce carbs into the diet.

 This is not the case in other carnivore species.
 Interestingly, the natural diet of dogs and cats has no carbs but they’re not in ketosis.
 Just having only meat is not enough.
 They need caloric or protein restriction to get into ketosis.
 As part of my research, I spoke to people at the Keto Pet Sanctuary.
 They are treating cancer in dogs by keeping them in ketosis.
 That involves caloric and protein restriction and feeding them MCT oil.
-So, I interpret this as evidence that ketosis is a natural state for human children past weaning because it facilitates brain growth, and that is why we stay in ketosis past weaning if carbs are kept low, unlike other species.
+So, I interpret this as evidence that ketosis is a natural state for human children past weaning because it facilitates brain growth.
+And that is why we stay in ketosis past weaning if carbs are kept low, unlike other species.

-What’s an optimal weaning diet for infants?
+What do you see as an optimal weaning diet for infants?

 Once they stop breastfeeding, the best source of brain nutrients are animal sources.
 Some of the nutrients infants need you just can’t get in plants or can’t get easily.
 So, meat is essential.
 It’s not just about low-carb foods but also getting enough protein.
 The main consideration is that if you feed infants something that is high enough in carbs to prevent ketosis, you are displacing a healthier food.
-You don’t need to fear that because you take rice or other grain or cereal away, that infants will be in ketosis.
-It’s okay for them to be in ketosis.
-When they sleep, they will wake in ketosis anyway as long as there is a period between carb doses.

 Click here to read: Real beef dietitians have with Noakes

 I was a vegetarian for many years and even vegan at one point, but I was overweight and not healthy.
-Once I read Protein Power, I found the nutrition advice logical and persuasive.
+Once I read Protein Power, (by Dr Michael Eades) I found the nutrition advice logical and persuasive.
 I’ve been eating low-carb ever since.
 Initially, I lost 30lbs.
 But after a few years maintaining that, I wasn’t able to maintain all of the weight loss.
 Perhaps it was from pregnancies, getting older, or the anti-depressant medication I was on.
 At one stage before my last pregnancy, I weighed over 195 lbs.
 I don’t know exactly how much; I didn’t even want to look at the scale.